 New International Students:

-- Review the F-1 Handbook and International Student Handbook to prepare for your arrival, the application process, and understand the policies and regulations
+- Review the F-1 Handbook to prepare for your arrival, the application process, and understand the policies and regulations

 - Understand the international student life cycle and its benefits while studying in the U.S.